An Integrated Approach to Producing High-Quality Food (QUALISUD)

 Content type: Page

-The CEFE project aims to understand the dynamics, functioning, and evolution of life, from “bacteria to elephants” and “from the genome to the planet.”
-It is based on three goals: understanding the living world to anticipate the future; driving innovation and meeting society’s expectations; practicing a “unifying” science that is diverse in its disciplinary approaches.
+The CEFE project aims to understand the dynamics, functioning, and evolution of life, “from bacteria to elephants” and “from the genome to the planet.”
+It is guided by three goals: to understand the living world in order to anticipate the future; to drive innovation and meet society’s expectations; and to practice a “unifying” science that embraces diverse disciplinary approaches.
 Research questions are framed within a context marked by the significance of global changes, the development of new technologies for manipulating living organisms, and society’s growing demand for research.
-Label: Joint Research Unit Research UMR)Primary affiliations: CNRS, UM, IRD, EPHESecondary affiliations: INRAE, Institut Agro, UPVMResearch cluster: Agriculture, Environment, Biodiversity – AEBDoctoral schools: Information, Structures, Systems; Biodiversity, Agriculture, Food, Environment, Earth, Water; Territories, Time, Societies, and DevelopmentHAL portal: publications of the unit WEBSITE
+Designation: Joint Research Unit Research UMR)Primary sponsoring organizations: CNRS, UM, IRD, EPHESecondary sponsoring organizations: INRAE, Institut Agro, UPVMResearch Cluster: Agriculture, Environment, Biodiversity – AEBDoctoral Schools: Information, Structures, Systems; Biodiversity, Agriculture, Food, Environment, Earth, Water; Territories, Time, Societies, and DevelopmentHAL Portal: the unit’s publications WEBSITE

 Botany and Modeling of Plant and Vegetation Architecture (AMAP)